-DON'Ts

-- 1. Stop beyond or too far from the stopline.
-2. Stop less than 2 metres behind the vehicle in front.

-- 3. While waiting for the lights to change,

-- a. read newspapers, magazines, etc.

-- b.sip drinks,

-- c. adjust the car audio system,

-- d. use the car-phone,

-- e. rev the engine.

-- 4. 'Inch' forward while waiting for the lights to change.

-- 5. Stop under shades which are far from the junction.

-- 6. Allow passengers to alight or board your vehicle.

-- 7. Stop suddenly.

-(b) WHEN MOVING OFF
+DO's DON'Ts 1.
+Stop before and close to the stop-line.
+1. Stop beyond or too far from the stopline.
+2. Leave a safety gap of 2 metres between your vehicle and 2.
+Stop less than 2 metres behind the vehicle in front. the vehicle in front.
+3. While waiting for the lights to change, 3.
+Apply the handbrake after stopping. a. read newspapers, magazines, etc. 4.
+Be alert to the traffic around you while waiting for the b.sip drinks, lights to change. c. adjust the car audio system, 5.
+Position your vehicle in the centre of the lane. d. use the car-phone, e. rev the engine.
+4. 'Inch' forward while waiting for the lights to change.
+5. Stop under shades which are far from the junction.
+6. Allow passengers to alight or board your vehicle.
+7. Stop suddenly. b) WHEN MOVING OFF DO's DON'Ts

-- 1. Move only when the lights turn 'green'. - 2.
-Look to the right and left for approaching vehicles before - 3.
-Look out for pedestrians crossing the road in front of you. - 4.
-Wait 2 secs after the vehicle in front has moved off, before proceeding. - 5.
-Proceed only in the direction indicated on the lane. - 6.
-Give way to vehicles beating the lights.
+DO's DON'Ts 1.
+Move only when the lights turn 'green'.
+1. Move off before the lights change even though there 2.
+Look to the right and left for approaching vehicles before are no approaching vehicles. moving.
+2. Accelerate harshly.
+3. Look out for pedestrians crossing the road in front of you.
+3. Move before it is safe to proceed.
+4. Wait 2 secs after the vehicle in front has moved off, 4.
+Change your direction of travel. before proceeding.
+5. Overtake slow moving vehicles in front of you.
+5. Proceed only in the direction indicated on the lane.
+6. Weave past pedestrians crossing the road.
+6. Give way to vehicles beating the lights.